 CCLI: 7260526

-Brayden writes: "I wrote this one a few years ago.
-This was on a retreat, enjoying creation and being in stillness.
+Brayden writes: "Refuge was written a few years ago and was the first song we brought to church.
+It was written on a worship retreat, enjoying creation and being in stillness.
 The key scripture which influenced this was Psalm 91.
 The Psalm describes the Lord as our refuge who gives us help when we ask and has a secret place, which is the chorus.
-The verses characterise the Father, Son and Holy Spirit individually.
-I recently added a simple bridge as a bolder expression of the Lord as our dwelling place, but could go either way as to its inclusion."
+The verses characterise the Father, Son and Holy Spirit individually."

 © 2025 Northridge Vineyard Worship